nckslvrmn/pysecrets/README.md

 ## Getting Started

-Secrets requires python3.8 and [cryptography](https://pypi.org/project/cryptography/) to support the mode of encryption used by the service.
+Secrets requires python3.9 and [cryptography](https://pypi.org/project/cryptography/) to support the mode of encryption used by the service.
 Secrets is also intended to run as AWS Lambda functions, with a static UI hosted in a place of your choosing.

 ## Dependencies

-Secrets uses an AWS Dynamo DB table for storing all of its string secrets and an S3 bucket for encrypted files.
-Secrets requires that the role the Lambda executes with has the proper permissions to the Dynamo Table and S3 Bucket.
+Secrets uses an AWS Dynamo DB table for storing all of its string secrets and S3 buckets for the static ui and encrypted files.
-The Dynamo table and S3 Bucket need to exist beforehand.
+Secrets includes all the terraform necessary to create the infrastructure required to run a copy of the application.

 ## Installation

+The first step is to run the provided terraform in your AWS account.
+This directory can be sourced as a terraform module and the variables defined can be passed in.
+[Here's a link](https://www.terraform.io/docs/language/modules/index.html) for more information on that.
-Once the dependencies have been set up, begin by running `make function`.
-This will build the Lambda function zip file that will be uploaded to AWS.
+Once the infrastructure has been set up, run `make` to build the Lambda function zip file that will be uploaded to AWS.
+From there upload it using this command `aws lambda update-function-code --function-name secrets --zip-file fileb://function.zip`.
+Lastly, run `aws s3 cp --region us-east-1 static/ s3://BUCKET_NAME` to upload the UI to the site bucket terraform created.

 ## Configuration

 To ensure the best security practices, the methods used for KDF and encryption/decryption have been baked into the code itself.
 There are a few options that can be configured.
-All of these should be passed in to the functions.
+All of these should be passed in to the function via environment variables.

-Within the environments hash, the options are:

 VARIABLE     | DEFAULT | DESCRIPTION
 -------------|---------|---------------------------------------------------------
 TTL_DAYS     | 5       | Configures the TTL that the secret records will have in Dynamo.
 S3_BUCKET    | nil     | Tells the server in which S3 bucket to store encrypted files.

+If using the provided terraform, `TTL_DAYS` is an option that can be passed in, and `S3_BUCKET` is predefined with the proper value.

 ## API Usage

 Because pysecrets uses the SPA + API architecture, the APIs can be accessed directly.
 To interact with the APIs, here are some examples via CURL.
 To send and receive a string based secret:
 ```
-~ ❯ curl -X POST https://API_URL/encrypt -d '{"secret": "super secret text", "view_count": 1}'
+~ ❯ curl -X POST https://URL/encrypt -d '{"secret": "super secret text", "view_count": 1}'
 {"secret_id": "HrVfOn1aoqKHeRKi", "passphrase": "iT95_B9p9PSMcP-hH9OGS81w9FZVTEpf"}

-~ ❯ curl -X POST https://API_URL/decrypt -d '{"secret_id": "HrVfOn1aoqKHeRKi", "passphrase": "iT95_B9p9PSMcP-hH9OGS81w9FZVTEpf"}'
+~ ❯ curl -X POST https://URL/decrypt -d '{"secret_id": "HrVfOn1aoqKHeRKi", "passphrase": "iT95_B9p9PSMcP-hH9OGS81w9FZVTEpf"}'
 {"data": "super secret text"}
 ```
 The string based secret sharing works by passing the `encrypt` route secret text and a view count via a JSON payload.
 To retreive the secret, send the `decrypt` route the generated secret id and passphrase.